10-Day Adelaide to Perth Overland Tourfrom

 Group Size Small Group

-This all-inclusive small group tour is a 10-day, 4,000 km bucket-list journey across the southern coastline of Australia.
-It will leave you fascinated and connected with nature in a way you could not have imagined.
-Expect to be wowed by the mouth-watering seafood and incredible coastline of the Eyre Peninsula.
-Feel the vastness of this great land as you travel across the mighty Nullarbor and stand on the ‘Edge of Australia’ at the Head of Bight.
-Walk the footprint-free white sandy beaches of Esperance, taste your way around Margaret River and explore the ancient forests of the south west of Western Australia.
-Nature lovers will be thrilled by wildlife encounters such as swimming with wild sea lions and dolphins or coming face-to-face with a great white shark.
-At the end of each day, sit back and relax over a tantalising meal of local produce and matching wines.
+This 10-day, 4,000 km bucket list journey across Australia will fascinate and connect you with nature in ways you could barely have imagined.
+Be wowed by the mouth-watering seafood, incredible coastline and wildlife on the Eyre Peninsula.
+Feel the vastness of our great land as you travel across the mighty Nullarbor, and stand on the ‘Edge of Australia’ at the Head of Bight.
+Walk the footprint-free white sandy beaches of Esperance.
+Taste your way around Margaret River, and explore the ancient forests of the south-west of Western Australia.

 - Swim with playful sea lions and magical bottlenose dolphins (OE)